Dental Implants

 What are Dental Implants Used for?

-Implants are used as the foundation for a myriad of prosthetics.
+Dental implants are used as the foundation for a myriad of prosthetics.
 Once osseointegrated, they serve as the anchor for the following treatments:

 What is the Process of Getting Implants?